-Sometimes wetlands are altered or filled in illegally.
+Sometimes wetlands are altered or

+filled in illegally.
 Even small infringements on wetland boundaries contribute to a state-wide struggle in preventing the gradual loss and degradation of wetlands and groundwater recharge.

-See page 17 for how to be part of the solution.
+for how to be part of the solution.